Arizona Hiking Guide

 Tucson & Southern

-Cities in this region: Tucson, Tombstone, Bisbee, Sierra Vista, Safford and Tubac.
+Cities in Southern Arizona: Tucson, Tombstone, Bisbee, Sierra Vista, Safford and Tubac.

 To the surprise of many Arizona visitors, much of the southern region of the state is a higher elevation than the Phoenix area.
 It’s also pretty mountainous.
 Cities and towns in Southern Arizona include Tucson, Tombstone, Bisbee, Sierra Vista, Safford and Tubac.